aws-amplify/docs/js/graphql.md

   }
 }

+# Provide the returned id from the CreateBlog mutation as the "blogId" variable
+# in the "variables" pane (bottom left pane) of the query editor:
+{
+  "blogId": "returned-id-goes-here"
+}

 # Create a comment and associate it with the post via the "commentPostId" input field.
 mutation CreateComment($postId:ID!) {
   createComment(input:{content:"A comment!", commentPostId:$postId}) {